EncyclopediaRed/btcamp-87826/content/support.md

   - section_id: lorem-ipsum
     headline: Büt Support
     subtitle: |
-      Answers to all of your Büt needs
+      Answers to all of your Büt needs.

+      Please scroll to see our FAQ, Terms of Condition, and Privacy Policy.
     type: header_section
   - section_id: lorem-ipsum
     questions: